Skip to main content

 This optional tool is provided to assist member firms.
 This tool is provided as a starting point and you must tailor this tool to reflect the size and needs of your firm.
 Using this tool does not guarantee compliance with or create any safe harbor with respect to FINRA rules, the federal securities laws or state laws, or other applicable federal or state regulatory requirements.
 This tool does not create any new legal or regulatory obligations for firms or other entities.

-Updates – This tool was last updated on November 4, 2021.
+Updates – This tool was last reviewed and updated, as needed, on February 21, 2024.
 This tool does not reflect any regulatory changes since that date.
 FINRA periodically reviews and update these tools.
 FINRA reminds member firms to stay apprised of new or amended laws, rules and regulations, and update their WSPs and compliance programs on an ongoing basis.

 Member firms seeking additional guidance on certain regulatory obligations should review the relevant FINRA Topic Pages.